ondrocks/zodiacpress/README.md

 For detailed setup instructions, visit the official [Documentation](https://cosmicplugins.com/docs/category/zodiacpress/) page.

+## Support ##
+This is a developer's portal for ZodiacPress and should _not_ be used for support.
+Please visit the [support page](https://wordpress.org/support/plugin/zodiacpress) if you need to submit a request for support or customization.

 ## Contributing ##
 Anyone is welcome to contribute to ZodiacPress.
 Please read the [guidelines for contributing](https://github.com/isabelc/zodiacpress/blob/master/CONTRIBUTING.md) to this repository.